koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 Should I start using Immutable Infrastructure everywhere? _Maybe_...

-I would use Immutable Infrastructure to deploy kuberentes minions, Nomad clients or Cockroach nodes, but afther this I will not replace docker containers with VMs!
+I would use Immutable Infrastructure to deploy kubernetes minions, Nomad clients or Cockroach nodes, but after this I will not replace docker containers with VMs!
 The main reason is that it is not scaling quickly as when scaling vertically.
-Running upgrades of a full OS is defenetively way less efficient than simply upgrading to a different docker container.
+Running upgrades of a full OS is definitely way less efficient than simply upgrading to a different docker container.
 I would use Immutable Infrastructure to deploy Hosts of multi-tenants platforms, so that the services can scale vertically with a scheduler while the hosts can scale horizontally